 As soon as you start making medium to large wall hangings, having an adjustable clothes rail will make your life much easier.
-You rail becomes your working station.
+Your rail becomes your working station.

-Secondly, as you make larger macrame it might take longer than a day to finish it and it’s much easier to store your work, without damage it, by keeping it on the rail and move it somewhere that’s not in the way.
+Secondly, as you make a larger macrame it might take longer than a day to finish it and it’s much easier to store your work, without damaging it, by keeping it on the rail and moving it somewhere that’s not in the way.

-Thirdly, you can work on more than one piece at the time by hanging various macrame on your rail.
+Thirdly, you can work on more than one piece at a time by hanging various macrame on your rail.

-My rails are from IKEA, but you can find similar ones on online.
+My rails are from IKEA, but you can find similar ones online.

 These are probably the first things you are going to buy.
-You need them to hang your macrame wall hanging or planters from your rail.
+It helps if you hung your macrame wall hanging or planters from your rail.
 Mine are not regular ‘S’ hooks, the size at the top is bigger than the bottom.
-I found these very useful because they can fit different sizes of wooden dowel.
+I found these very handy because they can fit different sizes of wooden dowels.

-I got mine from Amazon, and you can find similar one online.
+I got mine from Amazon, and you can find similar ones online and in kitchenware shops.

-You can use craft scissors when you prep your strings, but when you are cutting fringes and make items like feathers you need super sharp scissors to have a neat edge.
+You can use craft scissors when you prep your strings, but when you are cutting fringes and making items like feathers or trimming the beautiful fringe of a wall hanging, you need and want the best macrame scissors, they need to be super sharp to get a neat edge.
 That’s what makes the macrame final look outstanding.

-In the past few years, I have used many different types of scissor and the best one so far is from Fiskars.
-I keep this pair of scissors only for cutting macrame fringes and I use the others for my prep.
+In the past few years, I have used many different types of scissors and I have found that the best macrame scissors are from Fiskars on Amazon.
+I keep this pair of scissors only for cutting macrame fringes and I use more basic ones for my general cutting and prep.